Paul graduated from Exeter University with an LLB and then went on to complete an MSC at Oxford University.

 Prior to joining Devonshires Solicitors Paul worked in the engineering construction sector on large scale international oil and gas projects.
 He then trained at SJ Berwin, initially specialising in construction and PFI in emerging sectors, before joining Devonshires Solicitors in 1998 and widening his practice.
-He has been a partner since 2000.
+He became a Partner in 2000, then a Consultant in 2023.

 Paul is a long retired rugby player who now spends most of his leisure time with his family, at his local rugby club or on Academy related matters for his former school.

 Highly regarded for its housing practice, Devonshires Solicitors advised on a broad array of PFIs.
 Team head Paul Buckland is recommended.”

 Get in touch

 |020 7880 4346|

 Devonshires Solicitors LLP

 Paul advised Together Housing Group on the Salford Pendleton regeneration scheme.
 The scheme is a partnership with the local authority and involves the combined refurbishment and development of over 2000 properties, together with substantial infrastructure and external works.
 The scheme was funded in the capital markets by way of a project bond.

 Paul advised a major national leisure operator on the formation of a joint venture with a local authority to enhance and manage all of the local authority’s leisure facilities over a twenty year period.